Information about California PI Licensing and Conduct

 A private investigator is an individual who (1) investigates crimes, (2) investigates the identity, business, occupation, character, etc., of a person, (3) investigates the location of lost or stolen property, (4) investigates the cause of fires, losses, accidents, damage or injury, or (5) research Civil & Criminal court records, Sex Offender Registration, Bankruptcy Records, Property Ownership Records, Driving and Motor Vehicles Records, Employment History, Employment Background Investigations, (5) secures evidence for use in court, and more.

-Private investigators may protect persons only if such services are incidental to an investigation; they may not protect property.
+Private investigators may not protect property.
+They may protect persons only if such services are incidental to an investigation.

 The general requirements for a Private Investigator are: